The-I-In-Team/pokeunder/README.md

 # Pokémon: Underground Version

 NOTE: What this README says is not reflective of the current state of Pokémon: Underground Version.
 This states everything that the game will eventually be.
-See the changelog to see what has actually been implemented in full.

 Pokémon: Underground Version is a Generation 3 Pokémon fangame based on the source code of Pokémon: Emerald Version.
-The premise of this game is to reimagine the 2015 RPG UNDERTALE as if it was a 2004 Pokémon game.
+The premise of this game is to reimagine the 2015 RPG UNDERTALE as if it was a Generation 3 Pokémon game.

+The rest of this README contains spoilers for Pokémon: Underground Version, and by extention, UNDERTALE.
+It also expects you to have knowledge of both UNDERTALE and Pokémon: Emerald Version.

-## Story (Spoilers)
+## Story

 The story is largely carried over from UNDERTALE, but adapted to the new world it takes place in.